 Identifying Features: dense brown fur; rounded body with a long, hairless black tail; webbed hind feet for swimming and smaller front feet for digging; small beady eyes and small ears.

 Muskrats are native to North America, with a range that extends from Canada, down to some northern parts of Mexico.
 They have also been introduced to Northern Europe, Asia, and South America - mainly for their valued pelts.

 Muskrats are semi-aquatic mammals that inhabit areas abundant in water like wetlands, ponds, lakes and marshes.

-Muskrats are omnivores, but they mainly enjoy a plant-based diet consisting of the roots, stem, leaves and fruits of aquatic vegetation.
+Muskrats are omnivores, but they mainly enjoy a plant-based diet consisting of the roots, stems, leaves and fruits of aquatic vegetation.
 As local plant food becomes scarce, muskrats will feed on small aquatic animals such as insects, fish and amphibians.
-Freshwater mussels in particular become a diet staple in the wintertime.
+Freshwater mussels often become a dietary staple in the wintertime.